vsharkovski/Competitive-Programming/README.md

 # Competitive-Programming

-My solutions to some competitive programming problems.
+My solutions for some competitive programming problems.